 With over 26 years of experience, Mr. Wurtzebach spends the majority of his time helping clients access long-term, flexible private global capital from sovereign and global pensions for a variety of transactions, as well as leading Macquarie’s real estate principal investment and asset management initiatives.

 Since 2013, Mr. Wurtzebach has advised on transactions raising over US$5.0bn of equity for US multifamily across development, core and value-add strategies for clients including Greystar Real Estate Partners and Lennar Multifamily Communities, as well as Macquarie Capital principal investments, including partnerships with Logistics Property Company, Greystar Real Estate Partners and RHP.

-In addition to holding the position of CEO, Mr. Monroy also serves as chairman of FIBRA Macquarie’s Technical Committee.
-He is the only non-independent member of the Committee.
+Nick O’Neil is chairman of FIBRA Macquarie’s Technical Committee and is the only non-independent member of the Committee.